ralvinc/anisongs/README.md

 # AniSongs

-Simply adding an anime theme to my youtube playlist involves a lot oh steps.
+Simply adding an anime theme to my youtube playlist involves a lot of steps.
 I first need to open an anime database website (e.g. MyAnimeList), search for the anime in their database, find the section which displays the different themes, select the theme I need, copy the title of the theme, paste it on youtube's search bar, and select a video before I am able to add it to my playlist.

 This is a website that simplifies that process.
 Instead of manually doing everything, I can search for the anime on **AniSongs**, select and click on the anime theme that I need, and it will automatically redirect me to a Youtube page already displaying the search results for that theme.
 From there, I can simply choose a video and add it to my playlist.